Low Budget Filmmaking Equipment List: What Do You Actually Need?

 On-camera mics – moderate priority

-In some instances, you can forgo having an audio recorder if you can directly plug a mic into the camera.
+Sometimes, you can forgo having an audio recorder if you can directly plug a mic into the camera.

 Most cameras today have a 3.5mm jack built into the camera for this type of situation.
 In this instance, you can purchase a mic such as the Rode Video Mic.

 This microphone can sit on the camera’s hot shoe and plug directly into a 3.5mm input.
-I’ve owned this mic before and turned it into a boom mic by purchasing a long male-to-female 3.5mm cable.
+I’ve owned this mic and turned it into a boom mic by purchasing a long male-to-female 3.5mm cable.

 This isn’t the best method, but it is a great low-budget option.
 These mics are also compact, which is great if you don’t need high-quality audio and a compact setup.

-Shotgun mics – high priority
+Shotgun mics – high-priority

 Check out our guide to some of the best shotgun mics here.